JuliaGraphics/Luxor.jl/docs/src/howto/tables-grids.md

 ```
 # Tables and grids

-You often want to position graphics at regular locations on the drawing.
-The positions can be provided by:
+You often want to position graphics at regularly-spaced locations on the drawing.
+These positions can be provided by:

 - `Tiler`: a rectangular grid iterator which you specify by enclosing area, and the number of rows and columns
 - `Partition`: a rectangular grid iterator which you specify by enclosing area, and the width and height of each cell